DokusCore/DokusCore--MultiCharacters/README.md

 file of `DokusCore` itself and at `_Modules = { MultiCharacters }` set it to `true`.
 If left to `false` the core will create its own character on ID 1 and not the multi characters plugin

 ---
-# Install DokusCore withing 10 minutes!
-Simply [Download](https://github.com/DokusCore/Server-Prebuild) the prebuild server that has the server and all its features <br>
-pre-Installed.
-Simply add your server artifacts and configure the cfg files, <br>
-inject the database and you're done!

----
 # Plugin Information